 If the rideshare driver hits you while they are “on the app” but have not yet picked up a passenger, things are more complicated.
 In Tennessee, all rideshare drivers—and all drivers in general—must carry a liability policy that covers at least $50,000 per person, $100,000 per accident, and $25,000 in property damage.
 Uber provides a liability policy to cover your medical care and other expenses if the driver’s personal policy will not pay out and they were logged into the app at the time of the accident.

 If the rideshare driver was not “on the app,” their personal liability policy should cover your damages.

 Is the rideshare company ever liable for my injuries in a Chattanooga car accident?

 Both Uber and Lyft make it clear their drivers are independent contractors, not employees.
 While there have been a number of questions raised about vicarious liability and the possibility they misclassify their drivers, the rideshare companies are generally not liable for the actions of an individual driver above and beyond the limits of the commercial insurance they provide.
 However, if you believe the rideshare company acted negligently by failing to respond to reports, using negligent hiring practices, or creating other issues leading to your accident injuries, we can explore the possibility during your case review.

 How can I schedule a time to talk to a Chattanooga, TN rideshare accident lawyer?

 Uber and Lyft rideshare accidents often create complicated insurance scenarios that can be difficult to navigate on your own.
-At the Law Offices of Ogle, Elrod & Baril, PLLC, we have experience with rideshare accident claims and can help you get the compensation you deserve.
+At OEB Law, PLLC, we have experience with rideshare accident claims and can help you get the compensation you deserve.
 Call our Chattanooga office at 865-546-1111 today to schedule a free, no-obligation case analysis with a Tennessee rideshare accident lawyer.